BIDLA Blog.

 Most agencies want you on a monthly retainer.
 We charge once for Setup and walk away, with no ongoing fees.
 Here is why charging once is better for you.

 The scariest part of bringing AI in-house is imagining the start.
-Here is exactly what week one of Setup looks like, so it stops being scary.
+Here is exactly what day one of Setup, the foundations course, looks like, so it stops being scary.

 AI is a role, not a tool you buy.
 The person who should own it is probably already on your team, in Business Improvement.
 Here is how to restructure for an AI champion.